Powering Kentucky’s Growth, Together

 • Ongoing system enhancements: Modernizing our grid, substations, pipelines and infrastructure to support 24/7 reliability.

-Data centers are facilities where digital services — like storing files and images we want to save for later, adding phots and videos to our social media accounts, watching videos and shows online and through streaming services, searching online for information or using AI — are powered and managed.
+Data centers are facilities where digital services — like storing files and images we want to save for later, adding photos and videos to our social media accounts, watching videos and shows online and through streaming services, searching online for information or using AI — are powered and managed.
 They’re essential to modern life, and they do require significant amounts of energy.
 Each data center site is unique, and there is no one-size-fits-all approach.

 In 2025, we announced our first hyperscale data center customer: a joint venture between PowerHouse Data Centers and Poe Companies.
 It will be a cutting-edge data center campus, and the first 130 megawatts is planned to come online in 2026.